You don’t need the best credit to qualify for a Mariner Finance personal loan, but you will need an established financial history.

 Are you getting the best offer?

-Once you decide that a personal loan is right for you, shop around for the best lender.
-For example, Mariner Finance caters to poor credit borrowers but you still need a substantial credit history.
+Once you decide that a loan is right for you, shop around for the best lender.
+For example, Mariner Finance caters to borrowers with poor credit scores, but you still need a substantial credit history.